Skip to main content

 • For example, a school that meets the criteria for ATSI would not be eligible for CSI Low Graduation Rate or CSI Low Performing at the same time.

 The CDE first determined school eligibility for ATSI in the 2018–19 school year using the 2017 and 2018 California School Dashboards (Dashboard).
-Additionally, school eligibility was determined in the 2019–20 school year using the 2018 and 2019 Dashboards.
-School eligibility will again be determined in 2022–23 using only one year of Dashboard data from the 2022 Dashboard.
+School eligibility was then determined in the 2019–20 school year using the 2018 and 2019 Dashboards.
+School eligibility for the 2022–23 school year was based on only one year of Dashboard results (i.e., 2022 Dashboard) per California’s COVID-19 Addendum, however, it is returning to being based on two years of Dashboard results in the 2023–24 school year (i.e., 2022 Dashboard and 2023 Dashboard).

 As the timeline to determine school eligibility for ATSI evolves, additional information will be provided.